We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 During my 3 years in medical insurance, I started writing whimsical Christmas e-mails and took over the newsletter.
 I also grew to love the world of medicine and the notion of helping people feel better.

 It wasn’t journalism, but it was something I could say I did in an interview.
-However, the job was brutal and the public unforgiving.
+With this said, the job was brutal and the public unforgiving.
 It was the final straw, but it wasn’t for nothing.

 I stayed there until I saw a role come up at Medical News Today, one of Greatist’s sister sites.
 I managed to combine just enough clinical knowledge and just enough freelance writing experience to warrant an interview.